behreajj/AsepriteAddons/commands/README.md

 - `cycleSwatchRight`: If the foreground color has an exact palette match, moves the palette swatch to the right.
 Does not trigger a palette remap.

 - `deleteFrame`: Deletes frames in the timeline range.
-Sets active frame to earliest prior to deleted.
+Sets active frame to earliest prior to deleted range.

 - `deleteLayer`: Deletes layers in the timeline range.
-Children of group layers will be unparented.
+Children of group layers will be unparented and appended to a range.
+Creates a new layer if all existing layers are deleted.

 - `expandGroups`: Opens all group layers in the timeline.